Protest against ATI nearly led to the arrest of RMS

 I looked to my right, near the entrance to the lounge where the speech was taking place, and there were two of MIT's police force, taking notes from the faculty member and his assistant.
 Then there were three police.
 Then four.
 And then a plain clothes detective.
 A very tall, very large police officer quietly asked Richard if he could come outside so that he could ask some questions.
 Richard, again as is his right, said no, which escalated the officer's response.
 He took Richard by the upper arm and Richard loudly asked if he was being arrested -- he didn't know why the officer was grabbing him.
 The officer pulled more and Richard yelled more.
 "Am I being arrested?" he asked.
 This got the attention of everyone in the audience and stopped the speech momentarily.

 The officer took Richard outside the room and the faculty member, his assistant, and some other people I didn't know were there.
 The officer who had taken Richard by the arm then questioned the faculty member about why the police had been called.
 They had been told that there was a disturbance that they needed to take care of.
 The officer then asked what the disturbance was and the faculty member relented - they were worried that there would be an incident, but that it hadn't yet happened.

 The officer did not like this answer, but asked the organizer if it was ok if Richard stay as he was doing nothing wrong.
 They said yes, as long as he agreed to sit (there were many standing people in the audience and they were all told to sit by the officers because of the fire hazard).
 Richard agreed to those terms and took a seat near the entrance of the event.
 He held up his sign for the entire speech, while Chris passed out Richard's handouts to late-comers.

 It's important that we don't allow ATI and NVidious to feel comfortable about the way they mistreat our community.
-(See an article in ZNet about this issue.
-Search for "NVidious" on that webpage for more information.)
+(See this interview with RMS on ZNet for more on this issue.)
 We should be equally critical of any company that acts this way.